Effect of asenapine on manic and depressive symptoms in bipolar i patients with mixed episodes: results from post hoc analyses

 Abstract

-The efficacy of agents useful for mania is largely unproven in patients with mixed episodes.
+Background: The efficacy of agents useful for mania is largely unproven in patients with mixed episodes.

 Methods: The efficacy of asenapine in the treatment of mixed episodes was assessed using post hoc analyses on pooled data from two identically designed 3-week, randomized, double-blind, flexible dose, placebo- and olanzapine-controlled trials and their 9-week, double-blind olanzapine-controlled extension study.
 Efficacy was measured by changes on Young Mania Rating Scale (YMRS) and Montgomery-Asberg Depression Rating Scale (MADRS) total scores, and was analysed through analysis of covariance on observed cases of the intent-to-treat dataset.